Muñeca Brava

 Muñeca Brava (Wild Angel; lit.
 "Rough Doll") is an Argentine telenovela, produced by Telefe in 1998–1999.
 The television series was broadcast in more than 80 countries over the world, enjoying high ratings.

 The show was written by Enrique Oscar Torres and directed by Hernán Abrahamsohn, Gaita Aragona and Víctor Stella.
 The first episode was aired in Argentina on 10 October 1998 on channel Telefe.
 The play was filmed mainly in Argentina (Buenos Aires).
 Though some of the episodes were filmed in Italy and Spain.
-The programme is known for launching the international career of Natalia Oreiro.
+The programme is known for launching the international career of Uruguayan actress Natalia Oreiro.

 Plot

 The story revolves around Milagros and Ivo, two people who fall in love with each other in spite of the odds against them.
 It is a romantic comedy novela that also touches on issues of family, wealth, greed, deception, and most of all—love.
 Milagros was brought up in an orphanage when her mother died giving birth to her.
 She had no idea who her father was and spent all her years despising him for abandoning them.